-Cathay Pacific Airways' general manager of operations and pilot Russell Davie has 36 years of flying experience.
+Former Cathay Pacific Airways’ general manager of operations and pilot Russell Davie has more than 30 years of flying experience.

 He remembers Kai Tak fondly.

-"As a pilot, it was totally unique.
-It was the only major airport in the world that required a 45-degree turn below 500 feet to line up with the runway, literally flying between the high-rise buildings, passing close to the famous orange and white checkerboard as you made that final turn toward the runway," he said.
+“As a pilot, it was totally unique.
+It was the only major airport in the world that required a 45-degree turn below 500 feet to line up with the runway, literally flying between the high-rise buildings, passing close to the famous orange and white checkerboard as you made that final turn toward the runway,” he told CNN Travel.

 Daryl Chapman, a teacher and aviation photographer from Britain who has lived in Hong Kong since 1987, spent countless hours photographing the amazing scenes of large aircraft swooping in over the Hong Kong skyline.
 (See a gallery of his work above.)

-"This was quite a challenge, especially in strong wind conditions," Davie said.
-"As Cathay pilots, we had plenty of practice and became very adept at flying the approach.
+“This was quite a challenge, especially in strong wind conditions,” Davie says.
+“As Cathay pilots, we had plenty of practice and became very adept at flying the approach.